SpudGunMan/meshing-around/README.md

 # meshing-around
 Random Mesh Scripts for BBS activities for use with Meshtastic nodes

-## pong-bot.sh
 ![alt text](etc/pong-bot.jpg "Example Use")

+## mesh_bot.sh
-Little bot which will trap keywords like ping and respond on a DM with pong.
-The script will also monitor the group channels for keywords to trap on. you can also `Ping @Data to Echo` as a example for further processing.
+The feature rich bot, normally requires internet for full functionality.
+These responder bots will trap keywords like, ping and respond on a DM(direct Message) with, pong!
+The script will also monitor the group channels for keywords to trap on.
+You can also `Ping @Data to Echo` as a example for further processing.

-other features
-- `motd` or to set the message `motd $New Message Of the day`
-- `lheard` returns the last 5 heard nodes with SNR, can also use `sitrep`
-- `cmd` returns the list of commands (the help message)

-## mesh-bot.sh

-Alternate bot, adds internet and other telemetry data which goes beyond just ping
+Along with network testing these this bot has a lot of other features like simple messaging you can leave for another device, when seen it can send the message for you.

+The bot also is capable of dual radio/nodes so you can monitor two networks at the same time and send messages to nodes using the `bbspost @nodeNumber #message` function.

+There is a small messageboard to fit in the constraints of Meshtastic for listing bulletin messages with `bbspost $subject #message`

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time